OmarTaherIbrahim/notes/Database/chapter one/notes.md

 + Main inhibitors (costs) of using a DBMS.
 + When a DBMS may be unnecessary
 + When a DBMS may be infeasible.
-+ When a DBMS may be suffice.
++ When no DBMS may suffice.